Gingivitis

-Gingivitis is a non-destructive disease that causes inflammation of the gums.
-The most common form of gingivitis, and the most common form of periodontal disease overall, is in response to bacterial biofilms (also called plaque) that is attached to tooth surfaces, termed plaque-induced gingivitis.
+Gingivitis is a non-destructive disease that causes inflammation of the gums; ulitis is an alternative term.
+The most common form of gingivitis, and the most common form of periodontal disease overall, is in response to bacterial biofilms (also called plaque) that are attached to tooth surfaces, termed plaque-induced gingivitis.
 Most forms of gingivitis are plaque-induced.

 While some cases of gingivitis never progress to periodontitis, periodontitis is always preceded by gingivitis.

 Gingivitis is reversible with good oral hygiene; however, without treatment, gingivitis can progress to periodontitis, in which the inflammation of the gums results in tissue destruction and bone resorption around the teeth.
 Periodontitis can ultimately lead to tooth loss.

 Signs and symptoms

-The symptoms of gingivitis are somewhat non-specific and manifest in the gum tissue as the classic signs of inflammation:
+The symptoms of gingivitis are somewhat nonspecific and manifest in the gum tissue as the classic signs of inflammation: